neloduka-sobe/Cellestial-Bodies/README.md

 # DS3 Datathon 2024 - Celestial Bodies

-This notebook is meant to generate predictions for celestial bodies dataset for DS3 Datathon 2024.
+This notebook is meant to generate predictions for the celestial bodies dataset for DS3 Datathon 2024, achieving 97% accuracy on private data.

 Created by: